© Crown copyright 2020

 At all times, workers should follow the guidance on self-isolation if they or anyone in their household (or support bubble), shows coronavirus symptoms.
 You should not go into work if you are showing symptoms, or if you are self-isolating.
 This is consistent with advice from the Chief Medical Officer.

 There is specific guidance in relation to work carried out in people’s homes – for example by tradespeople carrying out repairs and maintenance, cleaners, or those providing paid-for childcare in a child’s home.

 7. Clinically vulnerable people

 If you have any of the following health conditions, you may be clinically vulnerable, meaning you could be at higher risk of severe illness from coronavirus.
-Although you can meet people outdoors and, from 4 July, indoors, you should be especially careful and be diligent about social distancing and hand hygiene.
+If you are clinically vulnerable you:

 Clinically vulnerable people are those who are:

 - aged 70 or older (regardless of medical conditions)